 How Do I Choose an HVAC Filter?

-You start with the MERV or CADR numbers.
+You start with the MERV or CADR numbers we just discussed.

 Another recommendation is to measure the room space your system will be handling and the size of your ventilation openings.
 You then multiply the MERV or CADR rating by the dimensions your calculation comes up with.
 Granted, this step is beyond what many people feel comfortable doing.
 Don’t feel bad about that.
 You’re not alone.
 The good news is that your HVAC professional will be glad to help you with this step.

-The most important take-away is that everyone should not ignore the regular maintenance of their home’s HVAC filters.
+The most important take-away from this article is that everyone should not ignore the regular maintenance of their home’s HVAC filters.
 The easiest thing to do is replace them on a regular basis, either using disposable filters or the kind you wash out and put back in.